isomerpages/sportsg-safesport/_safeguarding-officer-resources/Pre Training.md

 </ul>
 <p></p>
 <p>If you have done any of the above modules, you must still complete the
-Safeguarding Officer Training E-Learning by the stipulated deadline.</p>
+Safeguarding Officer Training E-Learning by the stipulated deadline in order to attend.</p>
 </td>
 </tr>
 <tr>